Building Hobao DC-1 KIT

 Note!
 Here you can find collected statistics about average delivery times.

 • DHL Express and UPS Express are our fastest delivery options.
-Both options are option are delivered almost all over EU in 1-2 days.
+Both options can reach almost anyplace in EU in 1 day, but some places take 2 days.

-• Depending what kind of products you want to order shop will inform if these options are available.
+• Depending what kind of products you want to order the shop will let you choose from available shipping options.

-• Both Options are also Door To Door Sevices so courier will deliver the parcel to your door.
+• Both Options are also Door To Door Services.
+The Courier will deliver the parcel to your door.
+But they also have pickup points where they might drop your package off so you can pick it up when it suits you.

-When checking out your order you can see a more precise estimate of each shipping option to your country.
+When you are checking out your order you can see a more precise estimate of each shipping option to your country.

 We accept returns of new, unused merchandise within 14 days from the delivery.
 Please contact us at [email protected] to receive return information.
 The customer is responsible for any return costs unless otherwise agreed to with our customer service.
 We try to return the money with the same payment method that was used to pay for the order, if its not possible we make a wiretransfer.
 You can also request a gift card if you are making a new order to speed up the process.